Crowther Masonic Hall

-Crowther Masonic Hall or Freemasons' Hall in Kollam is a part of the Grand Lodge of India and it was a meeting place for many Masonic Lodges in the Quilon (Kollam) area.
+Crowther Masonic Hall in Kollam is a part of the Grand Lodge of India and it was a meeting place for many Masonic Lodges in the Quilon (Kollam) area.
 It is near Kochupilamoodu in Kollam city and has been a Masonic meeting place since 1806.
 The building is now considered as a historic monument of Freemasonry activities in ancient Travancore area.

 History

-The Crowther Masonic Hall, Quilon Kollam (formerly known as Quilon) was there in the map of Grand Lodge of Freemasons even before the constitution of Grand Lodge of India.
+The Crowther Masonic Hall, Kollam (formerly known as Quilon), built by the patron Esquire Mr. Richard Facey Hunter Crowther popularly known as R.F.H.
+Crowther (1892-1953), was there in the map of Grand Lodge of Freemasons even before the constitution of Grand Lodge of India.
 The first Freemasons lodge was established at Calcutta in 1730 and first Irish Lodge was established at Madras in 1754.
-Incidentally the first Lodge in Kerala was founded in the year 1806 by the name "Travancore Union" at Quilon.
+Incidentally, the first Lodge in Kerala was founded in the year 1806 by the name "Travancore Union" at Quilon.
 It was actually the relocation of Lodge Minden (Lodge Minden no. 464) to Quilon.
-Crowther Masonic Hall was constructed during that time by Richard F. H. Crowther, who received Roll of Honour repeatedly in the year 1934, 1935 and 1941.
+The Crowther Hall was constructed during that time by Richard Facey Hunter Crowther (1892-1953), who received Roll of Honour repeatedly in the years 1934, 1935 and 1941.